msoos/cryptominisat/README.markdown

 Docker usage
 -----

-To run on file `myfile.cnf`
+To run on file `myfile.cnf`:

 ```
 docker pull msoos/cryptominisat
-cat myfile | docker run --rm -i -a stdin -a stdout msoos/cryptominisat
+cat myfile.cnf | docker run --rm -i -a stdin -a stdout msoos/cryptominisat
 ```

 To run on a hand-written CNF: